vercel/next.js/examples/cms-wordpress/README.md

 > You can read more about this in the documentation for [WPGraphQL JWT Authentication](https://docs.wpgraphql.com/extensions/wpgraphql-jwt-authentication/).

 Now, you need to get a **refresh token** to make authenticated requests with GraphQL.
 Make the following GraphQL mutation to your WordPress site from the GraphQL IDE (See notes about WPGraphiQL from earlier).
-Replace `your_username` with the **username** of an user with the `Administrator` role, and `your_password` with the user's password.
+Replace `your_username` with the **username** of a user with the `Administrator` role, and `your_password` with the user's password.

 ```graphql
 mutation Login {